ember-nexus/api/README.md

 The "secret sauce" is the combination of databases Ember Nexus uses:

-- **Neo4j**: A graph database, which stores relationships core properties of your data elements.
+- **Neo4j**: A graph database, which stores relationships and core properties of your data elements.
 - **MongoDB**: A document database, stores more complex properties which Neo4j can not handle itself.
 - **Elasticsearch**: A search database, used for full text search, vector search and more.
 - **S3 compatible object store**: Used to store binary files, up to 1 TB by default.

-Instead of using multiple specialized databases yourself, simply use Ember Nexus, and benefit of the exposed features without having to worry about data consistency, security aspects and more.
+Instead of using multiple specialized databases yourself, simply use Ember Nexus, and benefit of the exposed features and without having to worry about data consistency, security aspects and more.

 It just works :D